 @msPartner, facebook.com/mspartner, linkedin.com/company/microsoft-partner-network

-Welcome back to the MPN Thought Leader Podcast series.
+Welcome back to our Thought Leader Podcast series!
 In this podcast, we talk with industry leaders about their perspective on doing business in the technology industry.
 Episodes feature interviews with inspiring speakers and Microsoft partners such as David Meerman Scott, Jo Burston, Carol Roth, and Tim Hurson, covering topics from marketing to management, to the future of the Intelligent Cloud.

 In our latest episode, we speak a powerful example of female leadership in technology: Jenn Martin.
 As Microsoft Partner BitTitan’s VP of Global Sales, she has grown their sales team from 5 to 50, and led the initiative to drive customer solutions over transactional sales.